top of page

 8. Take along any medicine you use regularly, there are no pharmacies in San Blas

-9. Avoid land transfers into San Blas and fly in if possible.
-Alternatively choose a private road transfer
+9. Avoid land transfers and take a private flight to San Blas if possible.
+Alternatively choose a private road transfer.

 10. Do not come to San Blas to party and drink, you will be extremely disappointed